Taliban: Islamic Emirate of Afghanistan (2021–present)

-On 1 December 2021, clashes erupted between the Taliban and Iran leading to casualties on both sides.
+After Taliban retook power in 2021, border clashes erupted between the Taliban with its neighbors includes Iran and Pakistan, leading to casualties on both sides.

+In the early months of Taliban rule, international journalists have had some access to Afghanistan.
+In February 2022, several international journalists, including Andrew North were detained.
+The Committee to Protect Journalists described their detention as "a sad reflection of the overall decline of press freedom and increasing attacks on journalists under Taliban rule."
+The journalists were released after several days.
+Subsequently, watchdog organizations have continued to document a number of arrests of local journalists, as well as barring access to international journalists.

+The country's small community of Sikhs – who form Afghanistan's second largest religion – as well as Hindus, have reportedly been prevented from celebrating their holidays as of 2023 by the Taliban government.
+Despite this, the Taliban in a later statement praised the communities and assured that their private land and property will be secured.
+In April 2024, the former sole Sikh member of parliament, Narendra Singh Khalsa, returned to Afghanistan for the first time since the collapse of the Republic.

-2021–present education policy
+Current education policy

 In September 2021, the government ordered primary schools to reopen for both sexes and announced plans to reopen secondary schools for male students, without committing to do the same for female students.
 While the Taliban stated that female college students will be able to resume higher education provided that they are segregated from male students (and professors, when possible), The Guardian noted that "if the high schools do not reopen for girls, the commitments to allow university education would become meaningless once the current cohort of students graduated."
 Higher Education Minister Abdul Baqi Haqqani said that female university students will be required to observe proper hijab, but did not specify if this required covering the face.

 Kabul University reopened in February 2022, with female students attending in the morning and males in the afternoon.
 Other than the closure of the music department, few changes to the curriculum were reported.
 Female students were officially required to wear an abaya and a hijab to attend, although some wore a shawl instead.
 Attendance was reportedly low on the first day.

 In March 2022, the Taliban abruptly halted plans to allow girls to resume secondary school education even when separated from males.
 At the time, The Washington Post reported that apart from university students, "sixth is now the highest grade girls may attend".
 The Afghan Ministry of Education cited the lack of an acceptable design for female student uniforms.

-On December 20, 2022, in violation of their prior promises, the Taliban banned female students from attending higher education institutions with immediate effect.
-The following day, December 21, 2022, the Taliban instituted a ban on all education for all girls and women around the country alongside a ban on female staff in schools, including teaching professions.
+On 20 December 2022, in violation of their prior promises, the Taliban banned female students from attending higher education institutions with immediate effect.
+The following day, 21 December 2022, the Taliban instituted a ban on all education for all girls and women around the country alongside a ban on female staff in schools, including teaching professions.
 Teaching was one of the last few remaining professions open to women.